The CNPS Inventory of Rare and Endangered Plants

-While some of the data present in the 6th edition Inventory is out-of-date, there is still a lot of information that is extremely useful and valuable for those involved in rare plant conservation.
-Information present in the introductory material covers a wide range of topics that are important in the conservation of rare plant species.
+Click on a cover image below to download a full copy of the corresponding edition of the CNPS Inventory.
+While some of the data present in the past editions are out-of-date, there is still a lot of information that is extremely useful and valuable for those involved in rare plant conservation.
+Information present, particularly in the introductory material of the 6th edition, covers a wide range of topics that are important in the conservation of rare plants.

 For those who still have and use the 6th edition CNPS Inventory, you can see major changes that have been made to the Inventory since 2001 by viewing this PDF document (29kb PDF).
 This document lists the species that have been added to the Inventory, have had their listing status changed in the Inventory, have been deleted from the Inventory, and have had their name changed in the Inventory since the publication of the 6th edition CNPS Inventory in 2001.
 For the most up-to-date information on rare plant species in California, please visit the CNPS Online Inventory.

 Please contact the CNPS Rare Plant Botanist Aaron Sims at 916/324-3816 or via email at asimscnps.org.
 To purchase a copy of the 6th edition Inventory, visit our online bookstore or contact CNPS at 916/ 447-2677.